This post may contain affiliate links. Read my full disclosure policy.

 ~ Thích Nhất Hạnh~

-This Roasted Butternut Squash Soup with sage, apple, ginger and coconut is so cozy and comforting.
-It’s made with very humble ingredients, yet feels decadent!
-Vegan and gluten-free, it is topped with a swirl of warmed coconut milk and toasted pumpkin seeds.
+It’s made with very simple ingredients, yet feels decadent!
+Vegan and gluten-free, it is topped with a swirl of warmed coconut milk, crispy sage leaves and toasted pumpkin seed brittle.

 roasted butternut